 Virtually every business relies on data and computer systems.
-When these systems experience a virus or other computer attack, a business is at real risk of losing critical information that is essential to daily operations and potentially exposing itself to third party lliability.
+When these systems experience a virus or other computer attack, a business is at real risk of losing critical information that is essential to daily operations and potentially exposing itself to third party liability.

 Computer viruses are a growing problem, and a cyber attack can significantly impact a business‘s bottom line.
 System and data recovery can result in lost income, and can tally thousands in recovery costs.
-What‘s more, liability from insuffucient systems security can lead to expensive litigation.
+What‘s more, liability from insufficient systems security can lead to expensive litigation.

 How does CyberOne® coverage meet these needs?

 CyberOne® is comprised of first party coverage that is designed to respond to a computer attack that damages the insured’s data and systems and helps pay for the costs associated with restoring computers and recovering data.
 In addition, this coverage is also comprised of third party coverage designed to provide defense and settlement costs in the event of a suit alleging that a system security failure on the part of the insured caused damage to a third party.

 Most commercial risk classes with the exception of the following: financial institutions, adult business, gaming/gambling, hospitals, collection agents, credit reporting agencies, credit card/financial transaction processing, educational institutions and municipalities.